 - Are there any other clues to help you?
 Is there scat or urine, feathers, chewed twigs, tail drag marks, or nut shells nearby?

+You can find pocket guides to tracks and scat from NH Fish & Game here.
 If you are stumped, send them our way and we will do our best to help you figure out your tricky track!

 -Beth Heckman, Assistant Education Coordinator